This post may contain affiliate links. Please read my affiliate policy.

 How to Make Tropical Smoothie Bowl

-1. Pick a Base: You can use any smoothie recipe as your base, yet the key is making sure it’s thick enough.
+1. Pick a base: You can use any smoothie recipe as your base, yet the key is making sure it’s thick enough.
 I like to use 1/2 cup liquid (either coconut water or blending a whole orange will give you this).
 Then I’ll add 1 cup frozen fruit.
 Peaches, mango, pineapple are staples in my house.
-You’ll need to use your blenders’ “tamper” to push the ingredients into the blade.
-When making a thick smoothie, it takes more work on your end (but it’s so worth it!).

-2. Pick your Toppings: I’m all about variety when it comes to flavors and textures.
+2. Pick your toppings: I’m all about variety when it comes to flavors and textures.
 So I like to use a mixture of kiwi, mango, granola, coconut flakes and berries.
 Yet there’s no right or wrong way to do this— just pick whole food ingredients that you enjoy.

 tropical smoothie bowls and a recipe book called Simple Green Smoothies.